-Brighton's nightlife is relaxed and fun-fuelled, with stylish bars, traditional pubs and the biggest selection of restaurants outside London - over 400 serving mouth-watering cuisine from around the world.
-There's live music nearly every night of the week and a host of evening venues to experience including Globalls a 12-hole indoor golf course all in stunning UV.
+Brighton's nightlife is relaxed and fun-fuelled, with stylish bars, traditional pubs, and the biggest selection of restaurants outside London - over 400 serving mouth-watering cuisine from around the world.
+Scroll to the bottom of the page to discover places to eat and drink in Brighton.
+There's live music nearly every night of the week and a host of evening venues to experience, plus an events calendar that is busy all year round including Brighton Marathon, Brighton Pride, London to Brighton Car Rally, Burning the Clocks and more.

 The Grand Brighton is an iconic Victorian property steeped in British history and stands centre stage on Brighton’s famous seafront.
 From the stunning sweeping spiral staircase and traditional period design to the beautiful sea view rooms and the new contemporary brand-new restaurant Cyan, the Grand experience is treating yourself to the best.